-Candidates who arrive more than 15 minutes late for their appointment will be refused admission and examination fees will be forfeited (for 2020 examinations and beyond, this applies for candidates arriving more than 30 minutes late).
-Likewise, candidates who fail to register at the examination site on the day of the examination will forfeit all rights to any refund of examination fees.
+Candidates who arrive more than 30 minutes late for their appointment will be refused admission and examination fees will be forfeited.
+Likewise, candidates who fail to appear at the examination site on the day of the examination will forfeit all rights to any refund of examination fees.
 Failure to make an appointment by the posted deadlines will result in the forfeiture of the examination fees paid.

 Please contact the IBLCE regional location that serves you as soon as possible with details about the nature of your emergency.

-You may bring bottled water and/or a small snack to the CBT centre but you will be required to keep the water and snack in your assigned locker, along with your purse, backpack, mobile phone and other personal belongings.
+You may bring bottled water and/or a small snack to the CBT centre, but you will be required to keep the water and snack in your assigned locker, along with your purse, backpack, mobile phone, and other personal belongings.
 Please ask the test centre supervisor about where you are permitted to eat and drink.
-Liquids can damage keyboards and other computer equipment.
-Therefore, you may not have water at your examination seat.
+Liquids can damage keyboards and other computer equipment so you may not have any liquids at your examination station.

 Yes, you may take a break to use the restroom.
 You will not be given any additional time on the examination to make up for the time used.
 You can also use the five-minute break granted between Part 1 and Part 2 of the exam.
 When you return from the restroom, you will be required to go through the check-in process again for the test administrator to re-admit you to the testing room.

 The examination is composed of multiple-choice questions with a stem and four response choices.
 You must select the best response of the choices provided.
 The examination is given in two parts, and once you have completed Part One, you may not go back to that part.
-Most questions in Part Two are associated with an image.
+Most questions in Part Two are associated with an image